-To ensure the quality of the experiment, standard companies produce cement for the selection of cement used in the experiment.
-Both coarse aggregate and fine stones in the experiment are of high quality.
+To ensure the quality of the experiment, this article uses rock samples from hydroelectric engineering sites Both coarse aggregate and fine stones in the experiment are of high quality.
 Select Class I fly ash manufactured by Tianjin Thermal Power Plant as the fly ash.
 The anhydrous sodium sulfate and anhydrous sodium chloride used in the experiment meet the specification requirements.